 Dilute two parts water, with one part of vinegar, to make an acidic solution to remove salts that have built up on the shoe.
 Make sure that the shoes are completely dry before applying any polish.
 Leave them to dry for at least 20 minutes.

 Polish Will Stain Your Carpet

-You will need to use a large space to clean your shoes.
-You need to work in a well-lit area so that you can see exactly how much polish you are putting on, etc.
+You will need to use ample space to clean your shoes.
+You need to work in a well-lit area so that you can see precisely how much polish you’re putting on, etc.

-The area that you are working on needs to be protected too.
+The area that you’re working on needs to be protected too.
 Put down newspaper or an old towel.

 Wear Old Clothes To Protect Your Good Clothes

-Be sure to protect your own clothes too.
+Be sure to protect your good clothes.
 Polish stains!
-Remember to wear old clothes to do this job too.
+Remember to wear old clothes to do this job.

 What Do I Do First?

 You don’t want to get polish on your laces.
 Remember that polish will also stain the stitching of your shoes.
 Don’t use a color cream polish if your stitching is a contrasting color to your dress shoe.
 If this the case, preferably use a neutral polish.